-We currently maintain a general liability policy for all U.S. corrections operations with \$52.0 million per occurrence and in the aggregate.
-On October 1, 2004, we increased our deductible on this general liability policy from \$1.0 million to \$3.0 million for each claim which occurs after October 1, 2004.
-Geo Care, Inc. is separately insured for general and professional liability.
+We currently maintain a general liability policy for all U.S. corrections operations with limits of \$62.0 million per occurrence and in the aggregate.
+On October 1, 2004, we increased our deductible on this general liability policy from \$1.0 million to \$3.0 million for each claim occurring after October 1, 2004.
+GEO Care, Inc. is separately insured for general and professional liability.
 Coverage is maintained with limits of \$10.0 million per occurrence and in the aggregate subject to a \$3.0 million self-insured retention.
 We also maintain insurance to cover property and casualty risks, workers' compensation, medical malpractice, environmental liability and automobile liability.
 Our Australian subsidiary is required to carry tail insurance on a general liability policy providing an extended reporting period through 2011 related to a discontinued contract.
 We also carry various types of insurance with respect to our operations in South Africa, United Kingdom and Australia.
 There can be no assurance that our insurance coverage will be adequate to cover all claims to which we may be exposed.

-Since our insurance policies generally have high deductible amounts (including a \$3.0 million per claim deductible under our general liability and auto liability policies and \$2.0 million per claim deductible under our workers' compensation policy), losses are recorded when reported and a further provision is made to cover losses incurred but not reported.
+Since our insurance policies generally have high deductible amounts (including a \$3.0 million per claim deductible for general liability, \$1.0 million per claim for auto liability and \$2.0 million per claim deductible for our workers' compensation policy), losses are recorded when reported and a further provision is made to cover losses incurred but not reported.
 Loss reserves are undiscounted and are computed based on independent actuarial studies.
 If actual losses related to insurance claims significantly differ from our estimates, our financial condition and results of operations could be materially impacted.

-Certain of our facilities located in Florida and determined by insurers to be in high-risk hurricane areas carry substantial windstorm deductibles of up to \$4.8 million.
+Certain of our facilities located in Florida and determined by insurers to be in high-risk hurricane areas carry substantial windstorm deductibles of up to \$3.8 million.
 Since hurricanes are considered unpredictable future events, no reserves have been established to pre-fund for potential windstorm damage.
 Limited commercial availability of certain types of insurance relating to windstorm exposure in coastal areas and earthquake exposure mainly in California may prevent us from insuring our facilities to full replacement value.